• Skip to primary navigation

 Jump To Recipe

-Potatoes with Green Onion and Dill have been a family favourite for decades.
+This dill and onion potato recipe has been in the family for generations.
 We call them Ukrainian dill potatoes.

-Every summer we would have an annual BBQ at Auntie Chris’s house.
-Uncle Nick would work his magic on the wood-fired BBQ cooking up some juicy steaks.
+Every summer Uncle Nick would work his magic on the wood-fired bbq cooking up some juicy steaks.
 To go along with them this dill potato recipe was a must.

 Speaking of childhood food memories, the traditional Ukrainian Cheesecake served at Easter is still served in my house.
 Made with dry curd cottage cheese, this is a healthy version of a classic dessert.